 Sources

-* https://www.feedingamerica.org/our-work/our-approach/reduce-food-waste
+* https://www.feedingamerica.org/our-work/reduce-food-waste

 ** https://www.foodbanking.org/blogs/how-food-banks-mitigate-climate-change/#:~:text=Reducing%20Food%20Loss%20and%20Waste,GHG)%20from%20entering%20the%20atmosphere.